MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-streaming-guide.md

 [!INCLUDE[SQL Server 2019](../includes/applies-to-version/sqlserver2019.md)]

-This guide covers streaming use cases and how to stream by using SQL Server Big Data Clusters Spark.
+This guide covers streaming use cases and how to implement them by using SQL Server Big Data Clusters Spark.

 In this guide, you'll learn how to: